-As a whole, we solved 50 problems.
-The horizontal lines in Tables 2-5 divide the CUTE problems into 8 classes according objective function type (quadratic, sum of squares, other) and problem interest (academic, modelling, real application).
-All problems are bound constrained only, twice continuously differentiable and with more than 50 variables.
+Altogether, we solved 50 problems.
+The horizontal lines in Tables 2-5 divide the CUTE problems into 8 classes according to objective function type (quadratic, sum of squares, other) and problem interest (academic, modeling, real application).
+All problems are bound constrained only, twice continuously differentiable, and with more than 50 variables.
 The 8 sets, in the order in which they appear in the tables, are described in Table 1.